WebOrigami/docs/src/content/cli/builtins.md

 ## take(graph, n)

-Returns a copy of the given [graph variant](/core/variants.html), with the additional restriction that the new graph's `asyncIterator` will return only (at most) the first `n` keys.
+Returns a copy of the given [graph variant](/core/variants.html), with the additional restriction that the new graph's `keys` method will return only (at most) the first `n` keys.

 ```console
 $ cat letters.yaml